CaveArnold/WithdrawalTiming/README.md

 ### Usage

-- Update with your personal holdings.
+- Update with your personal holdings following the instruction page in the workbook.

 ### Acknowledgements